Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Town of Auburn’s Municipal Aggregation Plan is designed to address this uncertainty in electricity costs by combining the purchasing power of its residential and commercial customers and by competitively bidding that load on the open market.
 By combining this purchasing power, the Community Choice Municipal Aggregation Plan enables customers to achieve stability in their electric rates and control their electric costs.
 Please note, savings cannot always be guaranteed.

-The Town wants to reiterate that we partner with the following entities only, in regards to our Municipal Aggregation Program.
+The Town wants to reiterate that we partner with the following entities only, in regard to our Municipal Aggregation Program.

 • Colonial Power Group; for rate solicitation, consulting, and program enrollment management.

-• NextEra Energy; our upcoming electrical supplier starting November 2022 through November 2023.
+• NextEra Energy; our electrical supplier November 2022 through November 2023.

 The Town of Auburn has been working with its municipal energy consultant, Colonial Power Group, Inc. since April of 2015 when they were chosen by the Board of Selectmen after a competitive process.
 The Wind Turbine and Alternative Energy Committee had held interviews for 3 municipal aggregation consultant candidates over the course of 2014 before recommending Colonial Power Group to the Town Manager.
 The Town Manager concurred with the recommendation of the Committee and recommended Colonial Power to the Selectmen.